DUI Charges for Different Age Groups

 driving under the influence, my firm can work tirelessly to uphold your

 rights and protect your freedom.
-As an experienced Miami DUI lawyer, I
+As an experienced Miami lawyer, I can

-can examine every aspect of your case to maximize the strength of your
+examine every aspect of your case to maximize the strength of your defense.

-defense.
 Did the arresting officer possess probable cause?
-Was there a
+Was there a mistake

-mistake made during the administration of a field sobriety test?
-Contact
+made during the administration of a field sobriety test?
+Contact my office

 There is no time to waste.
 Request a free one-on-one consultation today